 Forbidden:

-Some homemade recipes:
+Some home recipes:

 Medicinal herbs and natural products for eye chlamydia - photo gallery

-Features of the disease in children, pregnant and lactating
+Features of the disease in children, pregnant and lactating women

 • severe swelling and inflammation of the edges of the eyelids (blepharitis);

-During treatment, inflammation subsides in 2-3 weeks.
+With treatment, inflammation subsides after 2–3 weeks.

 Tetracycline, Erythromycin are prohibited during pregnancy and breastfeeding.